U.S. House poised to pass immigrant protections for 'Dreamers,' farm workers

 By Susan Cornwell and Richard Cowan

-WASHINGTON, March 18 (Reuters) - Young "Dreamer" immigrants living illegally in the United States would be placed on a path to citizenship under a bill to be voted upon in the House of Representatives on Thursday, as Democrats try to reverse former President Donald Trump's hard-line immigration policies.
+WASHINGTON, March 18 (Reuters) - Young "Dreamer" immigrants who came to the United States illegally as children would be placed on a path to citizenship under a bill to be voted upon in the House of Representatives on Thursday, as Democrats try to reverse former President Donald Trump's hard-line immigration policies.

-A second measure would shield about 1 million immigrant farm workers from deportation with the goal of also granting them citizenship eventually.
+A second measure would shield about 1 million immigrant farm workers from deportation, with the eventual goal of also granting them citizenship.

-The measures coincide with Democratic President Joe Biden's efforts to contain a surge of undocumented immigrants arriving at the U.S.-Mexico border, many of them fleeing dangerous conditions in Central American countries.
+The measures coincide with Democratic President Joe Biden's efforts to contain an increase in migrants arriving at the U.S.-Mexico border, many of whom are fleeing dangerous conditions in Central American countries.
+But the House proposals face an uphill battle in the Senate.

 Many have spent most of their lives in the United States and have been educated in U.S. schools.